Social Democratic Federation (U.S., 1889): The split

 Both wings called a national convention of loyal party branches at Chicago to strengthen their claim to be the "real" Socialist Labor Party.
 However, the loss of the newspapers and party funds limited the Rosenberg factions ability to contact the SLP branches and members so they could only summon 23 small sections of the party to its congress while the Sanial-Jonas convention could summon 27 "large" ones.
 Their cause was not helped when the Board of Supervision, which had been wavering refused to recognize their convention.

 The Rosenberg Socialist Labor Party changed its name in later years to the "Social Democratic Federation."
 Although originally quite strong, gradually lost members largely because of its lack of periodical of the stature of the daily Volkszeitung, though it did publish its own weekly newspaper Der Volks-Anwalt (The People's Advocate).
 There was an abortive effort to unite with the Sanial faction in 1892, by which time the SLP had already embraced independent political action and had grown to over 100 sections.
 In 1896 the group changed its name to the Social Democratic Federation, hoping to gain members from the SLP during its internal conflict.

 The party became known as the "traveling faction" or "party on wheels" because of its frequent change of headquarters.
 Indeed, in its eight years of existence it moved from Cincinnati to Baltimore, to Buffalo, to Cincinnati again, to Chicago and finally to Cleveland at the time of its merger with the SDA.

-In August 1898 the SDF merged into the Social Democracy of America, providing the SDA its second foreign language publication.
+In 1898, the SDF merged into the Social Democracy of America, providing the SDA its second foreign language publication, Der Volkanswalt.